KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 Info
 =

-- For this process, you will need an Android device running Android 8 or newer.
+- For this process, you will need an Android device running Android 8 or newer

-- The last significant update to this guide was on July 27th, 2024.
+- The last significant update to this guide was on July 27th, 2024

+- This guide is **not** for patching the regular Reddit app. it is only for patching 3rd party Reddit clients (Sync, Infinity, RIF, etc.)

 - If needed, you can ask for assistance in the ReVanced [Discord](https://discord.com/invite/revanced), [Subreddit](https://www.reddit.com/r/revancedapp/), or [Telegram](https://t.me/revanced_topics/3192).
-There is also troubleshooting info at the end of this guide.
+There is also troubleshooting info at the end of this guide